gavinlyonsrepo/ST7735_TFT_RPI/README.md

 **Bitmap**

 There are four functions to support drawing bitmaps
-Note: The library was developed on a
-TFT without built-in SD card feature, so no SD-card support in this library at present.

 | Function Name | Colour support | Pixel size |  Note |
 | ------ | ------ | ------ | ------ |